InQBarna/ios-project-setup/README.md

 4. Create the xcode project on the root of the repository.
     - Create an iOS project
-    - Choose an existing bunddle id in dev portal
+    - Choose an existing bundle id in dev portal
-    - Close it before moving to step 3.
+    - Now close the project before moving to step 3.

-5. Run the scripts setup script by executing:
+5. Run the setup script by executing:
 ```
-../xcode-scripts/create_setup_build_scripts.sh
+export PATH_TO_IOS_PROJECT_SETUP_REPO="~/projects/ios-project-setup"
+${PATH_TO_IOS_PROJECT_SETUP_REPO}/create_setup_build_scripts.sh
 ```
+This will create a couple of baseline scripts in your repo to make it easier to setup and build your project.
     - Setup script should now be ready to be used, you can test it by executing: `./scripts/setup.sh`
     - Build script is created at: `./scripts/build.sh`.
 This is not ready to be used yet.
     - A build phase should now be added to the project to set the build number correctly with format: YYYYMMddHHmm.
+This build number will be written inside the app's bundle, so no commits are expected for every vesion bump.
     - If no fastlane folder is found, Fastfile and Appfile will have been generated at fastlane/FastFile fastlane/Appfile, please check they're created correctly
     -  MANUALLY: firebase id should be manually added to fastlane/Fastfile
     -  MANUALLY: the p8 file (key id and issuer id) should be manually downloaded and configured at fastlane/Fastfile